Resources

 Creating Working Hyperlinks

 • In order for the hyperlinks in the main report document to work properly, we recommend putting the response document and all supporting documents on a flash drive and then creating the links.
-Each document should be in the same folder as the response before you hyperlink them.
+Each document should be in the same folder as the response before you create hyperlinks.

 • If the reference is to a specific page within a document, not to the document as a whole, include the page number with the listing of the document and link to that specific page.